scaelles/OSVOS-TensorFlow/README.md

 Check our [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation/osvos) for additional information.

 This TensorFlow code is a posteriori implmentation of OSVOS.
-The results published in the paper were obtained using the Caffe version that can be found at [OSVOS-matacffe](https://github.com/kmaninis/OSVOS-matcaffe).
+The results published in the paper were obtained using the Caffe version that can be found at [OSVOS-matacaffe](https://github.com/kmaninis/OSVOS-matcaffe).

-Code comming soon!
+Code coming soon!

 ### Citation:
     @Inproceedings{Caelles2017,